facebookresearch/phyre/docs/CREATOR.md

 import phyre.creator as creator_lib
 import phyre.virtual_tools

-# Path a level definiton, such as https://github.com/k-r-allen/tool-games/blob/master/environment/Trials/Original/Basic.json.
+# Path to a definition of a level, such as https://github.com/k-r-allen/tool-games/blob/master/environment/Trials/Original/Basic.json.
 JSON_PATH = "..."